zeux/meshoptimizer/README.md

 ## Simplification

 All algorithms presented so far don't affect visual appearance at all, with the exception of quantization that has minimal controlled impact.
-However, fundamentally the most effective way at reducing the rendering or transmission cost of a mesh is to make the mesh simpler.
+However, fundamentally the most effective way at reducing the rendering or transmission cost of a mesh is to reduce the number of triangles in the mesh.

+### Basic simplification

 This library provides two simplification algorithms that reduce the number of triangles in the mesh.
 Given a vertex and an index buffer, they generate a second index buffer that uses existing vertices in the vertex buffer.
 This index buffer can be used directly for rendering with the original vertex buffer (preferably after vertex cache optimization using `meshopt_optimizeVertexCache`), or a new compact vertex/index buffer can be generated using `meshopt_optimizeVertexFetch` that uses the optimal number and order of vertices.